Golconda diamonds mining and trading: Mining and trading

 Mir Jumla II also known as Mir Jumla and Mohammad Saad, came to Golconda Sultanete from Persia and initially, he traded into daily wares later when he realize the worth of Golconda Diamonds, he expanded trading and become the most prominent merchant of Golconda diamonds, he established a network of traders from Persia, Arab, Dutch, French, Portuguese, Burma, China, Malay Archipelago and Bengal.
+Jean-Baptiste Tavernier advised Mir Jumla that there is little market of diamonds in europe at that time, thus prompting Mir Jumla to send his diamond miners back for agricultural works.

-In the 1600s AD when mines were leased, an agreement—(called Qaul) would be signed under the supervision of regional governors—miners were charged 4 Pagodas per day for 100 workers, while they will pay monthly rent based on the strength of the workers, provisions, and tobacco were provided with 50 percent extra excise duty while large and exclusive carat of diamonds would only be sold to the ruler with concessions, While Bania community—(A merchant and trading community in India) use to have the majority of holdings and during the early 1600 AD some Dutch miners of Dutch East India Company were granted mining rights.
+In the 1600s AD when mines were leased, an agreement—(called Qaul) would be signed under the supervision of regional governors—miners were charged four Pagodas per day for 100 workers, while they will pay monthly rent based on the strength of the workers, provisions, and tobacco were provided with 50 percent extra excise duty while large and exclusive carat of diamonds would only be sold to the ruler with concessions, while Bania community—(a merchant and trading community in India) used to have the majority of holdings and during the early 1600 AD some Dutch miners of Dutch East India Company were granted mining rights.
 In 1621–22 AD when Golconda rulers learned about the demand and selling price for Golconda diamonds in Europe, the rulers seized all the mines and temporarily halt the mining process to increase the demand, due to which the price rises up to double.
 In 1627, seeing the high prices the Dutch traders stop purchasing, and utilizing this opportunity the British (East India Company) brought investment and purchased the diamonds.